MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

             <td>code*</td>
             <td>string</td>
             <td>The following error code:
-- notFound: A current representation for the target resource not found.</td>
+- notFound: A current representation of the target resource not found.</td>
         </tr>
     </tbody>